dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 destination.snowflake.credentials="snowflake://loader:<password>@kgiotue-wn98412/dlt_data?warehouse=COMPUTE_WH&role=DLT_LOADER_ROLE"
 ```

-In **key pair authentication** you replace password with a private key string that should be in Base64-encoded DER format, representing the key bytes.
-The key may be encrypted.
-In that case you must provide a passphrase.
+In **key pair authentication** you replace password with a private key string that should be in Base64-encoded DER format ([DBT also recommends](https://docs.getdbt.com/docs/core/connect-data-platform/snowflake-setup#key-pair-authentication) base64-encoded private keys for Snowflake connections).
+The private key may also be encrypted.
+In that case you must provide a passphrase alongside with the private key.
 ```toml
 [destination.snowflake.credentials]
 database = "dlt_data"